 First, recognize that you also have a category of reticent subscribers, those who are engaging with your brand but not via email.
 And that’s why you can’t rely solely on email analytics.
 You must connect with those at your business who manage the other marketing channels to fully understand the degree of or lack of engagement.

-Second, you need to determine who stays on your list and who doesn’t.
+Determine who stays on your list and who doesn’t.
 Starting with your email marketing analytics, figure out who is engaged and who isn’t.
 Anyone who hasn’t opened an email with the last however many months is moved to that segment and reached out to.
 You can do that with a re-engagement campaign as described here.

-Third, realize that not everyone can be re-engaged because not everyone engaged in the first place.
+Realize that not everyone can be re-engaged because not everyone engaged in the first place.
 You could have subscribers who have not yet converted to customers.
 How do you re-engage never engaged?
 You don’t.
 You run a re-welcome program, as described here.

 You should be using A/B split testing on just about everything—if not everything—and that includes your content.
 Run tests on your subject lines and run tests on your content, but also combine the two and pay close attention to your click-to-open ratio.
 You might be losing people at the subject line (since that’s the second thing people look at when deciding whether or not to open an email), or it could be you’re losing people at the content.
 Testing will help you determine the most engaging versions of both.
 It will also help you to figure out who your different audiences might be so you can also utilize…